Anerkiki/pokegotchi-using-pokeapi/README.md

   - Could be done by adding backwards image/sideways imagen to userCollection objects
 - Have chance of being able to adopt wild pokemon not at 100%
 - if pokémon image is clicked on, a speech bubble will appear and give hints. or say that it’s hungry/needs healing etc if any bars are low
+- Add an arrow next to interact button from font awesome
 #### Done
 - Rename errorModal to alertModal
 - IMPORTANT: Add labels to radio buttons